Right to study at the Junior Academy and study planning

 Students of classical music

-If you have not yet completed courses on structural awareness of music at the basic level, you should study them at a music school in your home region.
+If you have not yet completed courses on structural awareness of music at the basic level (mupe) you should study them at a music school in your home region.

-In addition to taking part in instrument lessons and possible chamber music lessons and instruction on ensemble playing, make sure that you also participate in instruction on structural awareness of music!
-The goal is to complete at least the courses in aural skills and applied analytical skills.
-After these it will be possible to move on to university-level courses on structural awareness of music.
+In addition to taking part in instrument lessons and possible chamber music lessons and instruction on ensemble playing, make sure that you also participate in instruction on structural awareness of music in some music institution!
+The goal is to complete at least the advanced level courses.
+After these it will be possible to move on to Bachelor level courses on structural awareness of music.

 Students of folk music and jazz